 The Center for Career and Professional Development designed this program to provide SFA students with experiential education opportunities in the form of internships through collaboration with the campus community and area employers.
 The Lumberjack Internship Program is an opportunity for you to offer resources and mentorship to help prepare our students for career experience outside the classroom.

-If you are an employer with a need for an intern, here's how to get that position filled:
+Regardless of whether you're an on-campus or off-campus employer with a need for an intern, here's how to get that position filled:

 - Determine your goals.

 - More details on how to obtain internship candidates, below.

 - Supervise and evaluate your intern.